 - Classification tests in high school;

 - The loss of a loved one;

 The Japanese are a bit of a perfectionist and do not accept failures, even if they are not under pressure from other people, they end up putting pressure on themselves.

-It is clear that many of these things are stereotypes, emotional problems and depression affect each person differently, but unfortunately the Japanese way of thinking leads even the government to be confused and concerned about this situation.
+Of course, many of these things are stereotypes, emotional problems and depression affect each person differently, but unfortunately the Japanese way of thinking leads even the government to be confused and concerned about this situation.